HenryKum23/Netflix_Clone/README.md

 }
 ```

-Certainly, here are the instructions without step numbers:
+Here are instructions to follow in no particular order:

 **Install Dependency-Check and Docker Tools in Jenkins**